Child abuse and neglect

 Child abuse is defined as “acts or omissions carried out with intent to cause immediate harm to the victim.
 The abuser perceives the harm caused as the ultimate goal of their actions.(World health organization, 2005)

-Therefore supporting this statement of UNCIEF, we at Asian online Resource Centre realize that one of the best approach to prevent child maltreatment is to help communities and professionals to develop their skills and knowledge so that any professional working for prevention of child abuse can not only understand children’s emotional, physical, and developmental needs, but also will have the capacity to deal effectively to work towards prevention and responsd to child maltreatment.
+We at the Asian Online Resource Centre realize that one of the best approaches to prevent child maltreatment is to help communities and professionals develop their skills and knowledge so that any professional working for the prevention of child abuse can not only understand children’s emotional, physical, and developmental needs but also will have the capacity to deal effectively to work towards prevention and response to child maltreatment.

 The 2006 UN Study on Violence against Children estimated that in South Asia every year between 41 and 88 million children witness violence at home – the highest regional total in the world.

-Evidence also indicates that half of the world’s child brides live in South Asia, where 46 per cent of women aged 20-24 are first married or in union before they reach the age of 18 and that around 44 million children are engaged in child labour across the region.
-Sexual abuse and exploitation, as well as child trafficking and corporal punishment raise additional concerns in the region.
-Children in South Asia experience violence in a range of settings including at home and in the family, in schools and educational settings, in care and justice systems, in workplaces and in the communities.
-(UNICEF)
+Evidence also indicates that half of the world’s child brides live in South Asia, where 46 percent of women aged 20-24 are first married or in union before they reach the age of 18 and that around 44 million children are engaged in child labour across the region.

-Similarly, We at ISPCAN Asian online Resource Centre are committed towards building capacities of stakeholders working towards prevention of child maltreatment through online support services so that child abuse can be better combated and managed.
+The ICCWTN Asian Online Resource Centre is committed to providing available resource materials to enhance the capacities of stakeholders working towards protecting the Rights of children and the prevention of child maltreatment through online support services so that child abuse can be better combated and managed.

 Enhancement of capacities could play a vital role in understanding risks of children and to adopt a scientific, evidence based approach for preventing, or managing child abuse.

-If you are looking for a source to build your skills and knowledge in the field of child protection, we believe you have come to right place.
+If you are looking for a source to build your skills and knowledge in child protection, you have come to the right place.